-- (11) Review, analyze, maintain, and securely store regional review team reports and recommendations submitted by each regional review team as required by Section 65. - (12) File an annual report with the Governor and the General Assembly on the operations and activities of the Statewide Committee and of the regional review teams.
+- (11) Review, analyze, maintain, and securely store regional review team reports and recommendations submitted by each regional review team as required by Section 65. - (12) File an annual report with the Governor and the General Assembly on the operations and activities of the Commission and of the regional review teams.
 The first report shall be due no later than March 1, 2023, and each subsequent report shall be due no later than March 1 of each year thereafter.
-The annual report shall be made publicly available on the Statewide Committee's Internet website. - (13) In even numbered years, file a substantive biennial report reviewing and analyzing the data and recommendations collected from the reports of the regional review teams.
+The annual report shall be made publicly available on the Commission's Internet website. - biennial report reviewing and analyzing the data and recommendations collected from the reports of the regional review teams.
 The biennial report shall include specific recommendations for legislative, systemic, policy, and any other changes to reduce domestic violence and domestic violence related fatalities and near-fatalities.
 The first report shall be due no later than April 1, 2024, and each subsequent report shall be due no later than April 1 of each even year thereafter.
-The biennial report shall be made publicly available on the Statewide Committee's Internet website.
+The biennial report shall be made publicly available on the Commission's Internet website. - (b) The Commission may carry out the following duties and responsibilities:

-- (b) The Statewide Committee may carry out the following duties and responsibilities: - (1) After a vote by the majority of the voting Statewide Committee members or a decision by the co-chairs, establish one or more subcommittees or task forces to address specific issues regarding domestic violence, domestic violence fatalities and near-fatalities, domestic violence fatality review, or other related issues or subject matters, and may invite nonmembers with expertise on the issue or subject matter to serve on the subcommittee or task force.
-Each subcommittee or task force shall be chaired by a member of the Statewide Committee. - (2) Advise the Governor and General Assembly on domestic violence, domestic violence fatalities and near-fatalities, domestic violence fatality review, data, and related topics or policies.
+- (1) After a vote by the majority of the voting Commission members or a decision by the co-chairs, establish one or more subcommittees or task forces to address specific issues regarding domestic violence, domestic violence fatalities and near-fatalities, domestic violence fatality review, or other related issues or subject matters, and may invite nonmembers with expertise issue or subject matter to on the serve on subcommittee or task force.
+Each subcommittee or task force shall be chaired by a member of the Commission. - (2) Advise the Governor and General Assembly on domestic violence, domestic violence fatalities and near-fatalities, domestic violence fatality review, data, and related topics or policies. - (3) Engage nonmember stakeholders in reviewing selected recommendations from the regional review teams in accordance with notions of fairness, equity, justice, due process, and practicality. - (4) Analyze data and identify trends related to domestic violence and domestic violence related fatalities and near-fatalities, and develop mechanisms for collecting, analyzing, and storing data that it collects or that is provided by the regional review teams. - (5) Adopt administrative rules in order to implement this Act.

-- (3) Engage nonmember stakeholders in reviewing selected recommendations from the regional review teams in accordance with notions of fairness, equity, justice, due process, and practicality. - (4) Analyze data and identify trends related to domestic violence and domestic violence related fatalities and near-fatalities, and develop mechanisms for collecting, analyzing, and storing data that it collects or that is provided by the regional review teams. - (5) Adopt administrative rules in order to implement this Act. - (6) Subject to the availability of funding and approval by a vote of the majority of the Statewide Committee members, engage with and enter into contracts with a higher education institution or research entity for research, analysis, training, and educational purposes in furtherance of the purposes of this Act.
-Statewide Committee members or Statewide Committee staff shall not share information with contractors that would disclose the identities of victims, survivors, deceased, offenders, and their family members or by which their identities can be determined by a reasonably diligent inquiry. - (7) Support the implementation of systemic and community reform recommendations in order to advance the purposes of this Act. - (8) Adopt notice of funding opportunities, award grants, or enter into contracts with statewide or local organizations that advocate on behalf of survivors.

-- (9) Assign any responsibilities under this Section. - (10) Engage in any other activities that enable the Statewide Committee, its staff, and the regional review teams to carry out the purposes of this Act.
+- approval by a vote of the majority of the Commission members, engage with and enter into contracts with a higher education institution or research entity for research, analysis, training, and educational purposes in furtherance of the purposes of this Act.
+Commission members or Commission staff shall not share information with contractors that would disclose the identities of victims, survivors, deceased, offenders, and their family members or by which their identities can be determined by a reasonably diligent inquiry. - (7) Support the implementation of systemic and community reform recommendations in order to advance the purposes of this Act. - (8) Engage in any other activities that enable the Commission, its staff, and the regional review teams to carry out the purposes of this Act.